 Part e asks you to explain why there is a lower concentration of Ba2+ ions in solution as the amount of H2SO4 added increases past the equivalence point.
 In this case, you would need to mention the common ion effect and the fact that if you add sulfate ions to an equilibrium reaction involving other sulfate ions, the reaction will consume the added ions to reach a new equilibrium.
 This means that more of the precipitate (BaSO4) is formed, and more Ba2+ ions are taken out of solution to contribute to it.

-Here are some additional tips that will help you prepare for the exam appropriately and improve the efficiency of your studying!
+Here are some additional tips that will help you prepare for the AP Chemistry exam appropriately and improve the efficiency of your studying!

 #1: Always Ask Why

-For example, you may have memorized that a certain molecular compound has a higher boiling point than another, but that doesn't mean you necessarily know WHY this is the case.
-Make sure you always know why certain properties occur based on molecular and atomic structure so that you can justify your answers and adapt your knowledge to a variety of different scenarios.
+For example, you might have memorized that a certain molecular compound has a higher boiling point than another, but that doesn't mean you necessarily know why this is the case.
+Make sure you always know why certain properties occur based on molecular and atomic structure so that you can justify your answers and adapt your knowledge to a variety of scenarios.

 #2: Memorize Formulas